 Code ‘requirements’ define acceptable and unacceptable farming practices and are used in animal protection law enforcement in Canada.
 Code ‘recommendations’ encourage adoption of practices for continuous improvement of animal welfare but are not enforceable by law.
 BC SPCA participation in the NFACC Code process serves to advance Canadian standards for farm animals towards the Five Freedoms.

 The BC SPCA and Humane Canada support the NFACC Codes as minimum obligations for farm animal care in Canada; however, this consensus agreement does not equate to unanimous endorsement of every aspect of each Code.
 In many instances, the BC SPCA and Humane Canada believe that farmers should meet higher standards than those required by the Codes.
-Such higher standards are described in the SPCA Certified program standards for the raising and handling of farm animals, which are fully endorsed by the BC SPCA and Humane Canada.

 Background updated – August 2018